 These MadLib Valentines are ideal for 3rd, 4th or 5th graders.
 They make a great little gift for both girls and boys, plus they’re candy-free, and not too lovely-dovey.
 And they look cool!

 To make these MadLib Valentines, we trimmed out a stack of MadLib sheets with an exacto knife.
 (We buy our MadLibs in 2-packs of 6×9 sheets.)
 Then we trimmed spare pieces of origami paper and craft paper to make 3″ x 6″ strips.
 Any text weight paper would work for this.

 We rolled up a MadLib sheet, then rolled that roll in a strip of decorative paper.

 We used craft floss to wrap the roll (10 times around is about right) and tied a shoe lace knot.

-Ralph was very pleased with how the MadLib Valentines turned out.
+Our kids were very pleased with how the MadLib Valentines turned out.
 And I loved how all the patterns and colors looked piled on the table.

 P.S. — More homemade classmate valentine ideas.